pyro-ppl/numpyro/README.md

 - [HMCGibbs](https://num.pyro.ai/en/latest/mcmc.html#hmcgibbs) combines HMC/NUTS steps with custom Gibbs updates.
 Gibbs updates must be specified by the user.
 - [DiscreteHMCGibbs](https://num.pyro.ai/en/latest/mcmc.html#discretehmcgibbs) combines HMC/NUTS steps with Gibbs updates for discrete latent variables.
 The corresponding Gibbs updates are computed automatically.
 - [SA](https://num.pyro.ai/en/latest/mcmc.html#sa) is the only MCMC method in NumPyro that does not leverage gradients.
 It is only applicable to models with continuous latent variables.
 It is expected to perform best for models whose latent dimension is low to moderate.
 It may be a good choice for models with non-differentiable log densities.
 Note that SA generally requires a *very* large number of samples, as mixing tends to be slow.
 On the plus side individual steps can be fast.

+Like HMC/NUTS, all remaining MCMC algorithms support enumeration over discrete latent variables if possible (see [restrictions](https://pyro.ai/examples/enumeration.html#Restriction-1:-conditional-independence)).
+Enumerated sites need to be marked with `infer={'enumerate': 'parallel'}` like in the [annotation example](https://num.pyro.ai/en/stable/examples/annotation.html).

+### Nested Sampling
 - [NestedSampler](https://num.pyro.ai/en/latest/contrib.html#nested-sampling) offers a wrapper for [jaxns](https://github.com/Joshuaalbert/jaxns).
 See [JAXNS's readthedocs](https://jaxns.readthedocs.io/en/latest/) for examples and [Nested Sampling for Gaussian Shells](https://num.pyro.ai/en/stable/examples/gaussian_shells.html) example for how to apply the sampler on numpyro models.

-Like HMC/NUTS, all remaining MCMC algorithms support enumeration over discrete latent variables if possible (see [restrictions](https://pyro.ai/examples/enumeration.html#Restriction-1:-conditional-independence)).
-Enumerated sites need to be marked with `infer={'enumerate': 'parallel'}` like in the [annotation example](https://num.pyro.ai/en/stable/examples/annotation.html).
+Can handle arbitrary models, including ones with discrete RVs, and non-invertible transformations.

 ### Stochastic variational inference
 - Variational objectives